m0ru/bak/02a_state_of_the_art.md

   * **views** are what the outside world/user's get to see.
 When the model changes, the view get's notified and---depending on the data passed along and what it reads from the model---updates accordingly.
   Especially in html-applications, views (and thereby controllers) tend to be nested (e.g. the entire screen -- a column -- a widget in it -- a button in the widget)

 Note that there's a wide range of different instances/interpretations of the architectural patterns can organise models/views/controllers differently.
-Further down, in section \ref{ref:angular-mvc} you can find one of these (angular's MVC) described in more detail.
+Further down, in section [@sec:angular-mvc] you can find one of these (angular's MVC) described in more detail.

 ![MVC-architecture (Krasner and Pope, 1988)](figures/mvc.png){#fig:mvc}

-\subsection{Model-View-ViewModel}\label{ref:mvvm}
+\subsection{Model-View-ViewModel}{#ref:mvvm}

+This architectural pattern, also known as "Model-View-Binder" is similar to MVC but puts more emphasis on the seperation between back-end and front-end.
+It's parts are as follows (and can be seen in [@fig:mvvm]):<!--TODO {TODO sources}-->

   * **The model** is the back-end business-logic and state.
 It can be on a different machine entirely, e.g. a web-server.